Participation – the 5th ‘P’ in Profit

 Why is Social Media important?

-It is important because the best way to sell something is face to face.
+It is important because the best way to sell something is face to face - the most sociable way of communicating.
 Why is this so?
-To answer this question you need only look at a practice common among successful business people and it’s called networking.
+To answer this question you need only look at a practice common among successful business people and it's called networking.

 Successful business people know that the best way to sell their products and services to other business people is to meet them personally.
 There are whole business based on providing networking opportunities.
 One of the better known is 4Networking which has distilled the process into the mantra of 'Meet..Know...
 Like ..and Trust.

 Because every sale of every product or service no matter how it is transacted is between two people; the buyer and the seller.
 And the buyer will buy when they have met, got to know, come to like and then trusted the seller enough to buy something from them.

 Of course, there are lots of variations on this process.
 But examine any transaction and you will find that this process holds good.
 So networking during which your prospects can get to meet, know, like and trust you is the most effective way of selling - whether it is business to business or business to consumer.

 Now go back and look at the online developments I referred to earlier.
 Facebook is a social media network.
 Linkedin is a social media network.
 Indeed, any site where you can make 'friends', rate or comment on other members input or publish content including your opinion is a network.

 It is a network that is providing exactly the same function as the old fashioned face-to-face networking that successful business people have known to be the most effective marketing method for decades.

 So social media marketing is nothing new.
 It is simply old-fashioned networking but carried out online.
 And note that I said it was the most effective method.
 Not the quickest, but the most effective.
 Why is this?